Welcome back to the North. We have a new approach for both our on-stage and off-stage program.

 – Andreas Saari, CEO

 Slush is the world’s leading startup event and prime meeting spot for founders and investors, among top-tier tech talent, executives, and media.
-Slush 2018 takes place on December 4–5 in Helsinki, Finland.
+Slush 2018 took place on December 4–5 in Helsinki, Finland.

 We collect cookies to make your experience here smoother.